Nextdoor/kingpin/docs/actors/rightscale.server_array.Launch.md

 ##### rightscale.server_array.Launch

-Launches instances in an existing ServerArray and waits until that array has become healthy before returning. _Healthy_ means that the array has at least the `min_count` number of instances running as defined by the array definition in RightScale.
+Launches instances in an existing ServerArray and waits until that array has become healthy before returning. _Healthy_ means that the array has at least the user-specified `count` or `min_count` number of instances running as defined by the array definition in RightScale.

-_Note: Only enables the array for auto-scaling if `count` option is omitted._

 **Options**

   * `array` - The name of the ServerArray to launch
   * `count` - Optional number of instance to launch.
 Defaults to min_count of the array.
-Specifying a count will _not_ enable the auto-scaling of the array.
+  * `enable` - should the autoscaling of the array be enabled?
+Settings this to False, or omitting the parameter will not disable an enabled array.

 Examples

-    # Launch the newly created array and wait until all instances
+    # Enable the newly created array and wait until all instances
     # have booted and are marked Operational
-    { 'array': 'my-array' }
+    { 'array': 'my-array',
+      'enable': True}

-    # Launch the newly created array and wait until 1 instance
+    # Do not enable the newly created array, Launch 1 instance, and wait until
-    # has booted and is marked Operational
+    # 1 instance has booted and is marked Operational
     { 'array': 'my-array',
       'count': 1 }